cado-security/product-help/docs/cado/deploy/aws/iam/aws-kms.md

 ```
 More information can be found in the [AWS KMS documentation](https://docs.aws.amazon.com/kms/latest/developerguide/using-service-linked-roles.html#slr-permissions-multi-region).

-To import KMS-encrypted EC2 instances across accounts, the following permissions are required in `myCadoResponseRole` in the **account where the Cado platform is deployed**.
+To import KMS-encrypted EC2 instances across accounts, the following permissions are required in `myCadoResponseRole` in the **account where the platform is deployed**.
 There is no need to modify the cross-account role.

 ```json
 {